zconnelly13/Phone_Controller/README.md

 Use your phone to control browser-based html5 games!

+###Pong Demo
+To play a 2-player pong demo go to [http://www.jazzberrygames.com:2313/pong/index.html](http://www.jazzberrygames.com:2313/pong/index.html)

+Use your favorite QR Code scanner to connect player 1 and player 2 and have at it.

+Your phone's device orientation controls the paddle :)

+This could use quite a bit of polish but it's an interesting proof of concept.

 ###Technical Stuff
 ####High Level Overview
 We are going to attempt to use [CocoonJS](https://www.ludei.com/cocoonjs/) to write for mobile.
 We like cocoonJS because it's javascript, cross platform, and meant for games.
 The popular alternative to CocoonJS is Phonegap, but we don't like Phonegap because it's kind of clunky and terrible and the scaling is weird.
 Plus the development cycle requires time-consuming compilations between testing.